| |

 face against the worm roller.
 All of the worm roller end bearings were replaced

-This is the DEC worm carrier after cleaning and rebuild.
+during rebuild with new bearings. | This is the DEC worm carrier after cleaning and rebuild.

 All flakey paint was removed from the inside of the carrier and the edges where